vasusharma7/mongo-utils/README.md

   await uploadToDatabase({ dbName: <database_name>, mongoURI: <mongoDB_connection_string>, data: <data-to-upload> });
  })();
 ```
+Parameters -

+* dbName - Name of the database to upload data to (If this doesn't already exist, new database will be created)
+* mongoURI - Mongo DB connection string of the instance to which you want to upload data TO.
+             Example - "mongodb+srv://user:password@cluster0-miow4.mongodb.net/test"
+* data - Data should be in JSON format with keys as collection names and values as array of documents to upload.
+Illustration given below -

 #### Data to be uploaded should be in json format as -
 ```